Parks, Recreation, Trails and Open Space Plan

 Share on Facebook Share on Twitter Share on Linkedin Email this link

-The Parks and Recreation Department for the City of Woodland Park is embarking on a long-range planning process to create a bold vision for the future of the City’s parks, recreation, trails, and open space system!
-The Department is working with a planning firm, Logan Simpson, to engage the community; evaluate existing conditions, challenges, and future opportunities; identify alternatives and solutions to current challenges; and ultimately, present a compelling vision and implementation plan for the future.
-Once complete, the plan will chart a course for the next 5 to 10 years of Woodland Park’s investment as well as recreational programming for parks, trails, and open space.
+The Parks and Recreation Department for the City of Woodland Park has recently completed a long-range planning process to create a bold vision for the future of the City’s parks, recreation, trails, and open space system!
+Over the past year, the Department has been working with a planning firm, Logan Simpson, to engage the community; evaluate existing conditions, challenges, and future opportunities; identify alternatives and solutions to current challenges; and ultimately, present a compelling vision and implementation plan for the next 10+ years of parks, recreation, trails, and open space.

-The Parks and Recreation Department for the City of Woodland Park is embarking on a long-range planning process to create a bold vision for the future of the City’s parks, recreation, trails, and open space system!
-The Department is working with a planning firm, Logan Simpson, to engage the community; evaluate existing conditions, challenges, and future opportunities; identify alternatives and solutions to current challenges; and ultimately, present a compelling vision and implementation plan for the future.
-Once complete, the plan will chart a course for the next 5 to 10 years of Woodland Park’s investment as well as recreational programming for parks, trails, and open space.
+The Parks and Recreation Department for the City of Woodland Park has recently completed a long-range planning process to create a bold vision for the future of the City’s parks, recreation, trails, and open space system!
+Over the past year, the Department has been working with a planning firm, Logan Simpson, to engage the community; evaluate existing conditions, challenges, and future opportunities; identify alternatives and solutions to current challenges; and ultimately, present a compelling vision and implementation plan for the next 10+ years of parks, recreation, trails, and open space.

 • Online Questionnaire #2 AND Open House!